singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #5.
 2.6     A palindrome is something  which is the same when written forwards and backwards.
 What if you reversed the linked list?
 - #6.
 4.12    Try simplifying  the problem.
 What if the path had to start at the root?
 - #7.
 2.5     Of course, you could convert the linked lists to integers, compute  the sum, and then convert it back to a new linked list.
 If you did this in an interview, your interviewer would likely accept the answer, and then see if you could do this without converting it to a number and back.
 - #8.
 2.2     What if you knew the linked list size?
-What is the difference between finding the Kth-to­ last element and finding the Xth element?
+What is the difference between finding the Kth-to-last element and finding the Xth element?
 - #9.
 2.1     Have you tried a hash table?
 You should be able to do this in a single pass of the linked list.
 - #10     4.8     If each node has a link to its parent, we could leverage the approach from question 2.7 on page 95.
 However, our interviewer might not let us make this assumption.
 - #11.
 4.10    The in-order traversals won't tell us much.
 After all, every binary search tree with the same values (regardless of structure) will have the same in-order traversal.
 This is what in-order traversal means: contents are in-order.
 (And if it won't work in the specific case of a binary search tree, then it certainly won't work for a general binary tree.)
-The pre­ order traversal, however, is much more indicative.
+The pre-order traversal, however, is much more indicative.
 - #12.
-3.1     We could simulate three stacks in an array by just allocating the first third ofthe array to the first stack, the second third to the second stack, and the final third to the third stack.
+3.1     We could simulate three stacks in an array by just allocating the first third of the array to the first stack, the second third to the second stack, and the final third to the third stack.
 One might actually be much bigger than the others, though.
 Can we be more flexible with the divisions?
 - #13.
 2.6     Try using a stack.
 - #14.
 4.12    Don't forget that paths could overlap.
 For example,  if you're looking for the sum 6, the paths 1->3->2 and 1->3->2->4->-6->2 are both valid.
 - #15.
 3.5     One way of sorting an array is to iterate through the array and insert each element into a new array in sorted order.
 Can you do this with a stack?
 - #16.
 4.8     The first common ancestor is the deepest node such that p and q are both descendants.
 Think about how you might identify this node.
 - #17.
 1.8     If you just cleared the rows and columns as you found 0s, you'd likely wind up clearing the whole matrix.
 Try finding the cells with zeros first before making any changes to the matrix.
 - #18.
-4.10    You may have concluded that  if  T2. preorderTraversal()  is a  substring of T1. preorderTraversal(), then T2 is a subtree of T1.
+4.10    You may have concluded that  if  T2. preorderTraversal()  is a  substring of T1.preorderTraversal(), then T2 is a subtree of T1.
 This is almost true, except that the trees could have duplicate values.
 Suppose T1 and T2 have all duplicate  values but different structures.
 The pre-order traversals  will look the same even though T2 is not a subtree of T1.
 How can you handle situations like this?
 - #19.
 4.2     A minimal binary tree has about the same number of nodes on the left of each node as on the right.
 Let's focus on just the root for now.
 How would you ensure that about the same number of nodes are on the left of the root as on the right?
 - #20.
 2.7     You can do this in O(A+B) time and O(1) additional  space.
 That is, you do not need a hash table (although you could do it with one).
 - #21.
 4.4     Think about the definition of a balanced tree.
 Can you check that condition for a single node?
 Can you check it for every node?